 When it comes to any type of injury case, you have to do what is best for you.
-And what is best for you is usually to get the most amount of money possible in the time frame that works for you.
+What is best for you is usually to get the most amount of money possible in the time frame that works for you.
 To explain, let me tell you the story of my past client, Tanya.

 Tanya’s case involved a trucking accident.
 But what I’m about to teach you in this video applies to every type of injury case, including automobile accidents, slip and fall incidents, or any other type of personal injury case.